 Nurturing the Senses

 Related to the need for activity and the need for the child to fully explore his environment is the enormous task that modern parents face: to protect and nurture - not over-stimulate! - the child's senses.
 As Rudolf Steiner, the founder of Waldorf education said, the little child under 7 is like a sponge: everything goes in and everything comes right back.
 And for those children who can supposedly "handle" a lot of stimulation (TV, video, computer, day care, malls, being in cars, birthday parties, etc.) the situation is the same.
 It's just that the effects are not made immediately obvious.
 Our Joyful Movement book goes into some detail about this vital part of healthy parenting.
 Suffice to say here that many (though certainly not all) children with sensory difficulties manifest such challenges because of many parenting and educational practices which are considered the norm.
-For more on this point, please see a couple of reviews that I put up on the blog:
+For more on this point, please see a couple of reviews on the blog:

 Daena Ross' DVD on The 12 Senses